apiel/zicBox/NOTE.md

 ## Pixel TODO

+- TODO try to remove RES line... on display

 - TODO compile arm on x86 and then create a package for release...

 - TODO GIT: clear git hitory from wav files